dmerejkowsky/blog/content/post/2017-01-28-twitter-and-me-me-and-twitter.md

 The "signal v noise" ratio was very low.

-For instance, I used to follow the [parodic Bill Mur Murray account](https://twitter.com/BiIIMurray).
+For instance, I used to follow the [parodic Bill Murray account](https://twitter.com/BiIIMurray).

 There was a few of his tweets that made me laugh, such as: